 Sometimes a bit of inspiration is as needed as a new piece of adventure gear.
 Surf Shacks Vol. 2 is the follow-up to the popular 2017 coffee table book that peers into the homes of surfers around the world.
 Some are typical seaside cabins while others are urban dwellings, apartments, and even mountain houses that keep the spirit of surfing alive at altitude.
 Featured are the homes of everyday surfers, dwellings of iconic surf personalities like Geoff McFetridge and Hayden Cox, and the beach pads of many well-known people whom you probably had no idea were also surfers.

-Plus, the environmental impact of buying used gear is next to nil when compared to buying something made cheaply that you will have to replace every couple years.
+Plus, the environmental impact of buying well-made gear is next to nil when compared to buying something made cheaply that you will have to replace every couple years.
 So you’re not only getting a great deal but also helping preserve resources at the same time.
 The company says that a used piece of gear kept in circulation for 2.2 years reduces its footprint by 73 percent.
 And you’ll get a lot more than two years out of this Black Hole Duffel.

-Danner Ridge has outdone itself with the new Mountain Pass Arctic Night boot.
+Danner has outdone itself with the new Mountain Light GTX hiking boot.
 No other boot company produces a winterized boot that’s as stylish as it is functional in adverse conditions.
-GORE-TEX lining and Thinsulate keep your feet warm while the winterized sole and specialized grip keep you upright and stable even on the iciest of sidewalks.
-The Arctic Night’s waterproof lining means you don’t have to worry about an accidental misstep into a pool of slush ruining an evening out.
+GORE-TEX lining and thick padding keep your feet warm while the winterized sole and specialized grip keep you upright and stable even on the iciest of sidewalks.
+The Mountain Light’s waterproof lining means you don’t have to worry about an accidental misstep into a pool of slush ruining an evening out.
 The entirety of the boot is comfortable enough to ride the gas pedal on mountain pass roads and hardy enough to be stuck into a snowshoe once you get to the trailhead.
-To top it off, the Arctic Night is available in both men’s and women’s styles and sizes.
+To top it off, the Mountain Light GTX is available from REI and counts toward your dividend.

 5. WNDR Alpine Intention 110 skis, Vital 100 skis, and backcountry touring gear ($699)